alphagov/performanceplatform-documentation/user-manual/dashboards/index.rst

 Types of dashboard
 ------------------
-* `Transactional service dashboards`_ - one liner
+* `Transactional service dashboards`_ -- one liner
-* `KPI dashboards`_ - one liner
+* `KPI dashboards`_ -- one liner
-* `Aggregate dashboards`_ - one liner
+* `Aggregate dashboards`_ -- one liner
-* `Service overview dashboards`_ - one liner
+* `Service overview dashboards`_ -- one liner
-* `High volume service dashboards`_ - one liner
+* `High volume service dashboards`_ -- one liner
-* `Low volume service dashboards`_ - one liner
+* `Low volume service dashboards`_ -- one liner

-NOTE - Think there should be Service transaction group/Service/Service group dashboards for intermediaries
+NOTE -- Think there should be Service transaction group/Service/Service group dashboards for intermediaries

 Choosing the dashboard type
 ---------------------------

-The dasshboard types listed above are templates for presenting metrics.
+The dashboard types listed above are templates for presenting metrics.
 They allow flexible combination of metrics modules to provide the broadest overview of how a service or transactional service are operating and allow users to ......